 Today, her wish is to be able to inspire people and to help preserve this beautiful form of art for generations to come.

-Esther has received many prestigious awards such as Doll’s Magazine Industry’s Choice Award and the PDMAG Gold Award for four years in a row.
-She has also received IDTS Outstanding Artistry Awards.
+Esther has received many prestigious awards such as Doll’s Magazine Industry’s Choice Award and the PDMAG Gold Award for five years in a row.
+She has also received IDTS Outstanding Artistry Awards and the Helen Bullard Doll Artist Award.
 Her work has been published in several magazines; Art Dolls Quarterly, International Doll Artists Magazine, Dolls Magazine, Aforartistic and Pretty Toys.
 She is a member of the Professional Doll Makers Art Guild, International Art Doll Registry and Original Doll Artist Council of America.
 Esther attends various shows throughout the year.

 Esther has five grown children, many grandchildren and currently lives in Central Florida with her husband.